gvwilson/sensibleadventures/bookster/bookster.md

 A grin split her face as she walked toward the cordwainer's.
 She would *definitely* have to ask the bosun about his boots when he got home.
-Of course, the story would be better if he knew the name of the shop…
+Of course, the story would be better if she knew the name of the shop…

 She turned impulsively at the thought.
 The small figure two dozen strides behind her instantly turned around as well.
 "Hoy!"
 Erileine